Zia-Rashid/Zia-Rashid/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀                                                                 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠘⠛⠋⠀
 ```
 I'm a cybersecurity student interestest in vulnerability research and secure programming.
-I'm focusing on creating solutions that can prioritize efficiency, security,
+I'm focusing on projects that interact with the real world or aspects of it(via simulation).
-and reliability while addressing real-world challenges.

 ## About Me
 - **Cybersecurity & Secure Programming** 🛡️: